Save big (up to $1,875) on small business tools with our free membership, business.com+

 Editors Score:9.2/10

-Oracle NetSuite CRM, a component of Oracle’s business software suite, is a great choice for midsize and growing businesses that want a complete, integrated CRM solution with ERP capabilities.
+NetSuite CRM, a part of Oracle NetSuite’s business software suite, is a great choice for mid-size and growing businesses that want a complete, integrated CRM solution with ERP and e-commerce capabilities.

 Thumbs Up Pros

-• The CRM connects with NetSuite's ERP module, enhancing the CRM functionality with accounting, order management and inventory tracking features.
+• NetSuite CRM seamlessly integrates with NetSuite’s ERP module, enhancing the CRM functionality with accounting, order management, procurement and inventory tracking features.

-• The CPQ module and option to connect to NetSuite's dedicated e-commerce platform, SuiteCommerce, make this software a great choice for larger e-commerce businesses.
+• The integrated CPQ (configure, price, quote) module and option to connect to NetSuite's dedicated e-commerce platform, SuiteCommerce, make this software a great choice for larger e-commerce businesses.

-• Customers and partners can directly interact with the platform, freeing your sales team to focus on closing.
+• NetSuite CRM allows both customers and partners to directly interact with the system, freeing your sales team to focus on driving revenue.

 Thumbs Down Cons

-• You can't use it as a stand-alone CRM solution; it requires a subscription to Oracle NetSuite.
+• You can't use it as a stand-alone CRM solution; it requires a subscription to Oracle NetSuite ERP.

 Many businesses have needs beyond basic customer relationship management (CRM) functionality and prefer a unified solution to handle accounting, order management, inventory tracking and more.
-Oracle NetSuite is part of Oracle’s comprehensive business software suite that includes impressive enterprise resource planning (ERP) capabilities, allowing businesses to use one hub to manage many functions.
-Its flexible CRM software handles sales automation, marketing campaigns, reporting, partner management and forecasting.
-It also includes a CPQ (configure, price, quote) module and customer success features to put a multitude of high-grade technology at your fingertips.
+Oracle NetSuite CRM is part of Oracle’s comprehensive business software suite that includes impressive enterprise resource planning (ERP) capabilities, allowing businesses to use one hub to manage many functions.
+Its flexible CRM software handles sales automation, marketing campaigns, reporting, commissions, partner relationship management and real-time forecasting.
+It also includes a CPQ module and customer success features to put a multitude of high-grade technology at your fingertips.
+In addition, users can easily integrate numerous native add-on modules — like feature-rich SuiteCommerce for combined B2B and B2C ecommerce management — to expand the platform’s capabilities.

 Pricing/value